-In this article, well help drivers from Fountain Valley, Costa Mesa, and Newport Beach who don’t have the Maintenance Minder system or who prefer to rely on the traditional time/mileage intervals.
-If you have any questions about the maintenance information below, contact our service department a Norm Reeves Honda Huntington Beach.
+In this article, well help drivers from Fountain Valley, Costa Mesa, and Newport Beach, CA, who would like to learn a bit more about servicing their vehicle.
+If you have any questions about the maintenance information below, contact our service department at Norm Reeves Honda Huntington Beach.

 Suggested Honda Maintenance

 Every 7,500 miles, the engine oil in your Accord needs to be changed.
 Healthy, fresh oil will ensure that the engine is well lubricated and can run at peak performance!
 An oil change is also a good time to rotate the tires, if the technician deems it necessary.

 Every time the odometer passes another 15,000 miles, or when another year goes by, you’ll need to schedule a service appointment for another tire rotation and an oil change.
 The service technician will also look over other components of your vehicle to ensure everything is running properly.
 For example, they might check fluid levels.

 At this service interval, the technicians will inspect the drive belt as well as replace the dust and pollen filter.
 You should also have the air cleaner element replaced, rotate the tires, and change the oil.
 The technician may also check the braking system to ensure all parts are still in good condition.